SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

           action="real_estate.view_properties_action"
       />

-Clicking the "Properties" menu item now displays a list view of the default properties we created earlier.
+Clicking the :guilabel:`Properties` menu item now displays a list view of the default properties we created earlier.
 As we specified in the action that both list and form views were allowed, you can click any property record to display its form view.
 Delete all three records to see the help text you created.

 .. _tutorials/server_framework_101/create_custom_views: